 In the other direction, upwards, there can be too much of a good thing.
 In other words, there could well be an upper limit to the performance improvement, beyond which we deem undesirable.

-Given the clarity, measurability and specificity we can bring with a ‘Business Performance Improvement’ approach, proposals for ‘Business Change’ can look decidedly fluffy!
+Given the clarity, measurability and specificity we can bring with a ‘Business Performance Improvement’ approach, proposals for ‘Business Change’ can start to look decidedly fluffy!
 Where would you invest your money?